sergtwix/open_rob/README.md

 1. Access your OpenCart Admin Panel
 2. Go to Extensions -> Extensions
 3. Select "Payments"
-4. Scroll down to "CryptAPI"
+4. Scroll down to "BlockBEE"
 5. Activate the payment method (if inactive)
 6. Select which cryptocurrencies you wish to accept
 7. Input your addresses to the cryptocurrencies you selected.
 This is where your funds will be sent to, so make sure the addresses are correct.